 B. A kingdom both present and future, (Matthew 13:41-43; 1 Corinthians 15:24-26).
 Do you wish to be in the kingdom now and hereafter?
 You must be born again!

 C. Necessary to be saved: Because to be in the kingdom is to be saved from the powers of darkness, (Colossians 1:13).
-This salvation requires a rebirth, regeneration, (Titus 3:5).
+This salvation requires a rebirth, and regeneration, (Titus 3:5).
 Do you wish to be saved from your sins?
 You must be born again!

-2. The nature of the New Birth
+2. The nature of being Born Again

 Read John 3:4-5